TerribleDev/gulp-tasks-npm/Readme.md

 Defines the npm configuration object we use to do npm operations.
 If undefined one is built from your previous inputs, which is the prefered method to interact with.

+# Generated tasks

+## packageJson-mutateVersion
+if you pass a build version you will get a task `packageJson-mutateVersion` which will mutate your package.json with that version

+## npm-install

+do an npm install

+## npm-publish

+do an npm publish